Bachelor of Justice Studies

 The world needs passionate change leaders, now more than ever.
 Whether you choose to protect natural resources, protect the world’s most vulnerable, lead emergency response teams or participate in foreign aid, becoming a ‘justice practitioner’ starts with a Bachelor of Justice Studies.

 Learn about justice issues affecting the places where you live, work, play and study and how they connect to wider regional, national and international concerns.
-You will be exposed to interdisciplinary expertise and world leading experts in a unique course that will provide you with the skills and knowledge to improve justice policy and practice.
+You will be exposed to interdisciplinary expertise and world leading experts in a unique program that will provide you with the skills and knowledge to improve justice policy and practice.
 Prepare yourself to address perceived injustice issues that cross a range of societal, criminal, indigenous and environmental areas.

 Discover the nature of justice, harm and morality, and consider the efficacy of formal (laws, regulation, policing) and informal (organised protest, community, non-profit and volunteer organisations, online platforms) channels for achieving justice.